State (polity): Definition

 There is no academic consensus on the definition of the state.
 The term "state" refers to a set of different, but interrelated and often overlapping, theories about a certain range of political phenomena.
 According to Walter Scheidel, mainstream definitions of the state have the following in common: "centralized institutions that impose rules, and back them up by force, over a territorially circumscribed population; a distinction between the rulers and the ruled; and an element of autonomy, stability, and differentiation.
 These distinguish the state from less stable forms of organization, such as the exercise of chiefly power."

 The most commonly used definition is by Max Weber who describes the state as a compulsory political organization with a centralized government that maintains a monopoly of the legitimate use of force within a certain territory.
 Weber writes that the state "is a human community that (successfully) claims the monopoly of the legitimate use of physical force within a given territory."

-While defining a state, it is important to not confuse it with a nation; an error that occurs frequently in common discussion.
+While defining a state, it is important not to confuse it with a nation; an error that occurs frequently in common discussion.
 A state refers to a political unit with sovereignty over a given territory.
-While a state is more of a “political-legal abstraction,” the definition of a nation is more concerned with political identity and cultural or historical factors.
+While a state is more of a "political-legal abstraction," the definition of a nation is more concerned with political identity and cultural or historical factors.
 Importantly, nations do not possess the organizational characteristics like geographic boundaries or authority figures and officials that states do.
 Additionally, a nation does not have a claim to a monopoly on the legitimate use of force over their populace, while a state does, as Weber indicated.
 An example of the instability that arises when a state does not have a monopoly on the use of force can be seen in African states which remain weak due to the lack of war which European states relied on.
 A state should not be confused with a government; a government is an organization that has been granted the authority to act on the behalf of a state.
 Nor should a state be confused with a society; a society refers to all organized groups, movements, and individuals who are independent of the state and seek to remain out of its influence.